openshift-eng/aos-cd-jobs/docs/proposals/ose-rebase.md

 In order to properly handle the additional commits, we need to set naming requirements for the messages of those commits.
 In particular:
 * long-term carries should start with a `[CARRY]` prefix followed by a prefix that denotes the type of the commit.
-For example, "[CARRY][BUILD] Tooling updates" denotes that this commit needs to be carried long-term and is specific to the building process of the repo.
+For example, `[CARRY][BUILD] Tooling updates` denotes that this commit needs to be carried long-term and is specific to the building process of the repo.
 * updates to any existing [CARRY] commit should start with a `[SQUASH]` prefix followed by the type of the commit that they are supposed to squash to.
-For example, if the commit from the example above needs to be updated, a developer can simply create a PR that starts with "[SQUASH][BUILD]" followed by any message.
+For example, if the commit from the example above needs to be updated, a developer can simply create a commit that starts with `[SQUASH][BUILD]` followed by any message.
 * commits that are not going to be carried long-term but are necessary until the next rebase lands, should use a `[DROP]` prefix.
 Note that these commits are going to be dropped automatically by the rebase process so you should be sure when to use this prefix.